areynold/accessibility-for-project-managers/PITCHME.md

 ### Functional Requirements

+---

-* What are you building?
+**What are you building?**

 * Accessible output vs. accessible authoring tools for accessible output
 * Ignore requirements for components you aren't using

+---

-* What has the customer asked for?
+**What has the customer asked for?**

-    * Some components, frameworks have known accessibility challenges
+(Some components, frameworks have known accessibility challenges)

+---

-* How much control do you have?
+**How much control do you have?**

-    * Third-party software may require changes
+(Third-party software may require changes)

 ---